Robin Lane Fox: Academic career

 Lane Fox was a fellow of Magdalen College, Oxford, between 1970 and 1973.
 Between 1974 and 1976, he was a lecturer at Worcester College, Oxford.
 From 1976 to 1977, he was a research fellow in classical and Islamic history at Worcester.
 In 1977, he was elected a fellow of New College, Oxford, in succession to G. E. M. de Ste.
 Croix.
 In 1990, he was appointed Reader in Ancient History within the Faculty of Classics.
 In 2012, he retired and was appointed an Emeritus Fellow of New College.
 Important influences on his contributions to the study of ancient history include Louis Robert, Peter Brown, E. R. Dodds, Timothy Barnes, E. J. Bickerman, Martin Litchfield West, Walter Burkert, and his long-standing New College colleague W. G. (George) Forrest.

 His 1973 book Alexander the Great was awarded the Duff Cooper Prize and the James Tait Black Memorial Prize.
 Due to the success of the book, Lane Fox was historical advisor to the film director Oliver Stone for the epic Alexander.
 His appearance as an extra in cavalry manoeuvres, in addition to his work as a historical consultant, was publicised at the time of the film's release.
 He wrote and presented Greek Myths: Tales of Travelling Heroes, which was first broadcast on BBC Four in November 2010.

 While primarily focused on ancient Greece, Fox has written three books dealing with the history of Christianity, Pagans and Christians, The Unauthorized Version: Truth and Fiction in the Bible, and a biography of Saint Augustine, Augustine: Conversions and Confessions, which was awarded the Wolfson History Prize.
-In the second book, Fox professes himself to be a non-believer, although in the last book he expresses much admiration for St. Augustine.
+In the second book, Fox professes himself to be a non-believer, although in the last book he expresses much admiration for St Augustine.

 He was elected a Fellow of the Royal Society of Literature in 1974.

 Personal life

-Lane Fox, an atheist, is the father of Martha Lane Fox and Henry Lane Fox.
-Martha is an entrepreneur and crossbench life peer who co-founded Lastminute.com.
-Henry is CEO of a website, The Browser.
+Lane Fox, an atheist, is the father of Martha Lane Fox.

 As gardening correspondent of the Financial Times, Lane Fox was involved in a controversy around the banning of garden gnomes and other items of kitsch from the Chelsea Garden Show; Fox made wordplay over the term 'fairy' which can denote a mythical creature or be a slang reference to gay men, saying "there are several very distinguished, great garden designers who are solely male-orientated".